 HTTPS (HyperText Transfer Protocol Secure)

-HyperText Transfer Protocol Secure (HTTPS) is an extension of the standard HTTP used for secure communication over a computer network, most commonly the internet.
-HTTPS adds a layer of security by encrypting the data exchanged between a user's web browser and a website's server, ensuring the confidentiality and integrity of the information being transmitted.
+HyperText Transfer Protocol Secure (HTTPS) is an extension of the standard HTTP that allows secure engagement over a computer network, most commonly, the internet.
+HTTPS adds a layer of protection above HTTP by encrypting the data transferred between a user's web browser and a website's server.
+HTTPS ensures the confidentiality and integrity of the data being shared over the internet.

 SFTP (Secure File Transfer Protocol)

-Secure File Transfer Protocol (SFTP) is a network protocol used for securely transferring files between a client and a server over any reliable data stream.
-SFTP is designed to provide a high level of security during file transfers, making it a preferred choice for organizations that require secure data exchange.
-SFTP is often run over the SSH (Secure Shell) protocol, providing a secure communication channel for file transfers.
-SSH provides additional security features such as strong encryption and public-key authentication.
-It is an open standard and widely adopted in the industry.
-Many software applications and server platforms support SFTP for secure file transfer needs.
+Secure File Transfer Protocol (SFTP) is a network protocol that is primarily used for the safe file transfer of files between a client and server using a reliable data stream.
+SFTP is created with the intention of providing a higher level of security and therefore, it is used by organizations that require continuous and secure data transfer.
+Typically, SFTP runs over an SSH (Secure Shell) protocol to provide a secure communication channel for file transfers.
+In addition, SSH provides stronger encryption and public-key authentication features.
+SFTP is an open standard that is widely used and supported by many applications and server platforms for secure file transfer.

 SMTP (Simple Mail Transfer Protocol)